 UNIVERSITY OF SAN FRANCISCO

-To be considered for this position please visit our web site and apply online.
-Official transcripts should be submitted by both undergraduate and graduate institutions.
-Complete applications must be received by January 15, 2016 to ensure full consideration.
+To be considered for this position please visit the web site and apply online.

 The University of San Francisco is an equal opportunity institution of higher education.
 As a matter of policy, the University does not discriminate in employment, educational services and academic programs on the basis of an individual’s race, color, religion, religious creed, ancestry, national origin, age (except minors), sex, gender identity, sexual orientation, marital status, medical condition (cancer-related and genetic-related) and disability, and the other bases prohibited by law.
 The University reasonably accommodates qualified individuals with disabilities under the law.